tanvir-ahmed-m4/com0com/ReadMe.txt

 Q. Is it possible to run com0com on Windows 9x platform?
 A. No, it is not possible.
 You need Windows 2000 platform or newer.

+Q. I get an error message when I run the installer:
+   "The 32-bit driver cannot run under 64-bit System".
+What to do?
+A. For 64-bit system download x64 package
+   (for example com0com-2.2.2.0-x64-fre-signed.zip).

 Q. Is it possible to install or uninstall com0com silently (with no user intervention and no user interface)?
 A. Yes, it's possible with /S option, for example: